|Monash home | About Monash | Faculties | Campuses | Courses | Contact Monash|

 1.4 Primary Purpose: the purpose for which the information is collected.
 This covers the primary use and primary disclosure of the information.
 This should be what is necessary to discharge the function or undertake the activity.

 1.5 Secondary Purpose: the secondary purpose for which the information is used or disclosed has to be connected or associated with the primary purpose.
 It must relate to the primary purpose for which it was collected.
 If sensitive information is involved, the secondary purpose has to be directly related to the primary purpose.

 1.6 Sensitive Information: personal information or an opinion about an individual’s:

 2.1 To the extent required by the Privacy Laws:

 2.2 When Monash University collects personal information directly from an individual (for example if a student enrols in a course), Monash University will take reasonable steps at or before the time of collection (or as soon as practicable thereafter) to ensure that the individual is aware of:

 2.3 Monash University will collect personal information directly from an individual where it is reasonable and practicable to do so.
-Where Monash University collects information about an individual from a third party (for example if a student authorises a parent, spouse or partner to register for them on their behalf), Monash University will still take reasonable steps to ensure that the individual is made aware of the details set out above.
+Where Monash University collects information about an individual from a third party (for example if a student authorises a parent, spouse or partner to deal with Monash University on their behalf), Monash University will still take reasonable steps to ensure that the individual is made aware of the details set out above.

-2.4 While Monash University generally collects personal or health information directly from the relevant individual, in some cases we may collect it from a third party, such as VTAC, another educational institution, an employment agency, a former employer, a contractor or a government authority such as Victoria Police.
+2.4 While Monash University generally collects personal or health information directly from the relevant individual, in some cases we may collect it from a third party, such as Victorian Tertiary Admissions Centre (VTAC), another educational institution, an employment agency, a former employer, a contractor or a government authority such as Victoria Police.